Rickie Lee Jones: Early years: 1975–1982

-At age 21, Jones began singing traditional jazz and original compositions in bars and coffee houses in Venice, California.
+At the age of 21, Jones began singing traditional jazz and original compositions in bars and coffee houses in Venice, California.
 There she met Alfred Johnson, a piano player and songwriter, with whom she wrote "Weasel and the White Boys Cool", and "Company", which would later appear on Jones's debut album.
 In 1977, Jones met Tom Waits at The Troubadour.
 They dated for about two years, before splitting in 1979.

 Rickie Lee Jones was released in March 1979 and became a critical and commercial hit, buoyed by the success of the jazz-flavored single "Chuck E.'s in Love", which hit No. 4 on the Billboard Hot 100, and featured an accompanying music video.
-The song was occasioned by her friend, Chuck E. Weiss, telephoning her and Tom Waits, all three of them close friends at the time, in the Fall of 1977 to tell them that he had fallen in love.
+The song was occasioned by her friend, Chuck E. Weiss, telephoning her and Tom Waits, all three of them close friends at the time, in the fall of 1977 to tell them that he had fallen in love.
 The album, which included guest appearances by Dr. John, Randy Newman, and Michael McDonald, reached No. 3 on the Billboard 200, went Platinum, and produced another Top 40 hit with "Young Blood" (No. 40) in late 1979.

 Her appearance – as an unknown (one month after her debut record had been released) – on Saturday Night Live on April 7, 1979, sparked an overnight sensation.
 She performed "Chuck E.'s in Love" and "Coolsville".
 Jones was covered by Time magazine on her very first professional show, in Boston, and they dubbed her "The Duchess of Coolsville".
 Touring after the album's release, she played Carnegie Hall on July 22, 1979.
 Members of her group included native New York guitarist Buzz Feiten, who was featured on the album and would appear in her recorded works for over a decade.
 Following her first-ever performances in the spring/summer of 1979, Jones appeared on the cover of Rolling Stone magazine.
 Photographed by Annie Leibovitz, the cover image showed Jones posing in a crouched stance, wearing a black bra and a white beret.